 Pennsylvania to require gas drillers to reduce air pollution

 HARRISBURG, Pa.
-(AP) — Pennsylvania will begin enforcing tougher air pollution standards on its booming natural gas industry.
+(AP) — Pennsylvania will begin enforcing tougher air pollution standards on its booming natural gas industry, the governor's office said Thursday, with environmental advocates saying the standards will put the state among the leaders in going beyond federal requirements.

 Preventing methane leaks from well-site equipment and pipelines has become important for regulators because methane is a potent greenhouse gas.